Don-Yin/PathPlan/task_description.md

 # Task 4.
     Based on the Task 3 identify the order of operations each test should run, provide a justification based on theoretical and practical (time and search space reduction) considerations.
 Implement the end-to-end algorithm; report on the final runtime performance.
 Note this should be faster than the summative test in Task 3.

+---

+Rapid development of dashboard for data science
+I use python in all of my projects for different purposes: processing data, building dashboards, developing machine learning models as well as building pipelines.
+I am an expert in the object-oriented programming paradigm, unit testing and the use of standard libraries

+I use R regularly to solve any statistical challenges that I face during my research I use streamlit for building dashboards and interactive web apps for neural network model and data demonstration.
+I am very comfortable creating interactive dashboards for any type of data presentation.

+## Data Science
+R
+Dash
+Streamlit
+Research Statistics

+## Machine Learning
+Pytorch
+Advanced Python
+Computer Vision
+Medical Image Segmentation
+Distributed hyperparameter tuning
+Cloud computing
+Generative models

+## Frontend
+HTML
+CSS
+JavaScript
+React

+## Backend
+Flask and Django
+SQL
+MangoDB
+RESTful API
+SSH